brh55/spark-magic-8-ball/readme.md

 ### Quick Deploy to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
+*Note: You must login before it will direct you to the quick deploy page.*

 ## Contribution
 This is a fairly small scope project, but am always willing to take usability improvements, bug fixes, etc.